PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     <Translate id="units.length.meter.plural" /> /* will be replaced with "meters" or "Meter" depending on language */
 \end{lstlisting} \

 - The \lstinline!translate! function is given the _id_ as a parameter and returns the translation depending on the currently active language.
-This function based approach is generally more flexible and allows the translation to be used more easily for situations like usage in string manipulation or when passing component props. [@reactLocalizeRedux]
+This function based approach is generally more flexible and allows the translation to be used more easily for situations like usage in string manipulation or when passing component props [@reactLocalizeRedux].

 \begin{lstlisting}[caption=Translation using function, label=lst:translateFunction, language={JavaScript}]
     translate("units.length.meter.plural") /* returns "meters" or "Meter" */